-- 1. Access to more databases would be a welcome addition.
-This could be on subscription fee basis or through bilateral agreements with other Colleges and Universities in Cyprus. - 2.
-In the long run the College could also consider offering accommodation to students. - 3.
-The College will need to ensure that the adequacy of resources is maintained and updated in light of changing student numbers (especially if the year on year increases are realized) and in light of ongoing advances in academic knowledge, and developments in professional practice. - 4.
-The uncertainty about 'face to face' teaching post-Covid19 faced by all education institutions means that the College will need to ensure that it has 'fail safe' contingencies in place to ensure that students can access materials and learning remotely at any times when this is necessary.
+- 1. The College will need to ensure that the adequacy of resources is maintained and updated in light of changing student numbers (especially if the year on year increases are realized) and in light of ongoing advances in academic knowledge, and developments in professional practice. - The uncertainty about 'face to face' teaching post-Covid19 faced by all education institutions means that the College will need to ensure that it has 'fail safe' contingencies in place to ensure that students can access materials and learning remotely at any times when this is necessary. - 3.
+Access to more databases would be a welcome addition.
+This could be on subscription fee basis or through bilateral agreements with other Colleges and Universities in Cyprus.